 Makeup Removal & Pre-Cleanse

 It is important to start your home facial off with a clean slate.
 Removing makeup, excess dirt, oil, and environmental stressors BEFORE your cleanse can help ensure your skin is properly prepped for your relaxing facial.
-You can opt for an oil like our Argan Oil to break down stubborn waterproof makeup and deliver a boost of Vitamin E or reach for the Micellar Makeup Remover Wipes to kick-start your home facial.
+You can opt for an oil like our Rosehip Oil to break down stubborn waterproof makeup and deliver a boost of Vitamin E or reach for the Micellar Makeup Remover Wipes to kick-start your home facial.

 Cleansing is important in any skincare routine, but especially that of a routine that includes facial massage and manipulation.
 Just as the pre-cleanse, this is going to remove any impurities prior to moving forward with the rest of your routine.
 It is important to choose a mild yet effective cleanser.
 The Vitamin C Cleanser is free of SLS that can be harsh and impair the skin’s barrier and features antioxidants, and skin-soothing botanicals like rosehip oil.